 Crete villa holiday guide

-Crete is the biggest, the furthest south, the hottest and arguably the most diverse of the Greek islands.
-Its people have a reputation for being tough, proud, and unforgiving—ask the ghosts of any of its invaders.
-Yet they are also famous for their hospitality and their loyalty to family and friends.
-Crete is big enough to be an independent country, and Crete’s Minoan civilisation pre-dates that of Classical Greece.
-Crete holidays take you to beaches like Vai or Elafonissos that are a match for any in Europe, and some of the most photogenic scenery in the Med.
+Crete is the largest of the Greek islands, and it really ticks all the boxes when it comes to a villa holiday.
+Its people have a reputation for being tough and proud, yet they are are famous for their hospitality and their loyalty to family and friends, so expect a warm welcome the moment you step off the plane.
+The islands southernmost location means that it’s also the warmest, so a villa with a pool is essential for cooling off in the glorious Greek sunshine.
+Crete holidays take you to bucket-list beaches like Vai or Elafonissi that are a match for any in Europe, and some of the most photogenic scenery in the Mediterranean.

-Chania and Rethymnon, each gathered around a Venetian castle, lighthouse, and harbour, are the haunt of fishermen; their old towns are like sepia photographs.
-The capital, Iraklion is bigger, more cosmopolitan, but also with an old town, harbour, and castle in golden Venetian stone.
-Agios Nikolaos, with an enviable hillside setting, great views of the Crete's eastern mountains, and an allegedly bottomless lake, is the most relaxed and carefree of the four.
-It has less history and architecture; more chutzpah and joie de vivre.
+Chania and Rethymno, each gathered around a Venetian castle, lighthouse, and harbour, are the haunt of fishermen; their old towns are like sepia photographs.
+Chania is one of the largest cities on the Greek islands, so worthy of a visit for great shopping and restaurants if you’re holidaying in western Crete.
+The capital, Heraklion is bigger, more cosmopolitan, but also with an old town, harbour, and castle in golden Venetian stone.
+Agios Nikolaos, with an enviable hillside setting, great views of Crete's eastern mountains, and an allegedly bottomless lake, is the most relaxed and carefree of them all, and we have a lovely selection of properties here.

 Eating and drinking in Crete